 Docker container monitoring is becoming an increasingly significant challenge for developers as adoption of container-driven architecture grows.
-Docker, founded in 2013 as a Linux developer tool, is a software container platform that solves the age-old “works on my machine” problem.
+Docker, founded in 2013 as a Linux developer tool, is a software container platform that solves the age-old "works on my machine" problem.
 Whether for DevOps monitoring, Real-Time Analytics or IoT use cases, Docker provides lightweight virtualization with almost zero overhead.
-The Telegraf input plugin can be use as Docker monitoring tools.
+The Telegraf input plugin can be used as a Docker monitoring tool.

 How Docker serves developers